 In honor of that critical fundamental right, risk must remain solely within the area of education, while law is leveraged to address maximally conclusively (not subjectively, nor weakly scientifically) defined harm.

-Live and let live is an inherent part of that key right without discrimination, yet the entire duration of our history is horribly littered with judicially sanctioned discrimination and persecution even upon absurd grounds (e.g. skin color, gender, sexual orientation, recreational drug choice, and whatever non-rights-infringing else that I may be missing offhand).
+Live and let live is an inherent part of that key right without discrimination, yet the entire duration of our national history is horribly littered with judicially sanctioned discrimination and persecution even upon absurd grounds (e.g. skin color, gender, sexual orientation, recreational drug choice, and whatever non-rights-infringing else that I may be missing offhand).

 As there are no objective boundaries, the boundaries of language and law (nonetheless accountability) are always subjective, and human behavior defines that subjectivity for leverage.